carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 ## Customising a Job

-The job we just ran used all of the scheduler's default options.
+The job we just ran used many of the scheduler's default options.
 In a real-world scenario, that's probably not what we want.
 The default options represent a reasonable minimum.
 Chances are, we will need more cores, more memory, more time, among other special considerations.
 To get access to these